auriq/essentia_docs/updateddate.rst

 *********************
-Updated On Feb 25, 2016
+Updated On Mar 01, 2016
 *********************

-This documentation site was updated on Feb 25, 2016.
+This documentation site was updated on Mar 01, 2016.

 If have any questions please go to the `Forums <http://forum.auriq.com>`_ or `Contact Us <mailto:essentia@auriq.com>`_.